+The Company is exposed to foreign currency risk.
 The Company's functional currency is the United States dollar and a majority of its revenue is derived from that source.
-The major purchases are transacted in Canadian dollars as the Company operations are located primarily in Canada.
-Therefore, management believes the foreign exchange risk derived from any currency conversions may have a material effect on the results of its operations.
+Purchases are transacted in Canadian dollars and Norwegian krone.
+The majority of the Company's operations are located primarily in Canada.
+Management believes the foreign exchange risk derived from any currency conversions may have a material effect on the results of its operations.
+The financial instruments impacted by a change in exchange rates include our exposures to the above financial assets or liabilities denominated in non-functional currencies.
+The amounts held in US dollars were \$1,000 (September 30, 2012) and \$2,022 (Sept 30, 2011).